AsafMeizner/swiftbeam/src/services/README.md

 ## Overview

-The functionality has been split into two main services:
+The functionality has been split into three main services:

 1. **`DeviceDiscoveryService`** - Handles finding and managing nearby devices
 2. **`FileTransferService`** - Handles sending files to multiple devices with progress tracking
+3. **`WiFiAwareBroadcastService`** - Handles WiFi Aware broadcasting and incoming file requests

 ## Services